ambientkit/ambient/PLUGIN.md

 **How should I approach wrapping a package as a plugin?**

 Regardless if you're using Ambient or not, Go packages should be designed so they can be reused by other people and projects without tightly coupling dependencies.
 If you are creating a new plugin, build the package so it follows [Go best practices](https://talks.golang.org/2013/bestpractices.slide) and then import it to the plugin package.
-That way you can use it with other applications as well.
+That way you can use it with other apps as well.

 **Should I be worred about creating too many plugins?**